Sabulina verna

-Minuartia verna is a scarce species of flowering plant in the family Caryophyllaceae, known by the common names spring sandwort and leadwort.
+Sabulina verna is a scarce species of flowering plant in the family Caryophyllaceae, known by the common names spring sandwort, leadwort, golden moss, or Irish moss.
 It is a small mat-forming, perennial herb.
-Some authorities consider it a synonym of Sabulina verna.

-It has a Eurasian Boreal-montane distribution, typically found on Carboniferous limestone ground.
-It grows in short grassland, on exposed limestone pavement, on scree slopes and on metal-rich soils, including spoil heaps from lead mining.
+It was first described as Arenaria verna by Carl Linnaeus in 1767 and is known by several synonyms including Minuartia verna.

 The small (7–9 mm across), 5-petalled flowers appear on short, downy stems from spring until late summer.
 The slender leaves have 3 veins.

+It ranges across temperate Eurasia and northwestern Africa with a boreal-montane distribution.
+It is typically found on carboniferous limestone ground.
+It grows in short grassland, on exposed limestone pavement, on scree slopes and on metal-rich soils, including spoil heaps from lead mining.